Maharashtra CRZ

 Overview

 The Maharashtra CRZ layer plots the Coastal Regulation Zone footprint along the state's 720 km Konkan coastline, the longest on India's west coast after Gujarat.
-It mirrors the Coastal Zone Management Plan prepared by NCSCM for Mumbai (approved 2022) and for Thane, Raigad, Palghar, Ratnagiri, and Sindhudurg (NCZMA approved 2023), under CRZ Notification 2019 (G.S.R.
+It mirrors the Coastal Zone Management Plan prepared by NCSCM (National Centre for Sustainable Coastal Management) for Mumbai (CZMP published September 2021) and for Thane, Raigad, Palghar, Ratnagiri, and Sindhudurg (NCZMA (National Coastal Zone Management Authority) approved 2023), under CRZ Notification 2019 (G.S.R.
 37(E)).
 The Maharashtra Coastal Zone Management Authority (MCZMA) is the regulatory body.
 This page shows what falls inside CRZ-I, CRZ-II, CRZ-III A, CRZ-III B, and CRZ-IV across all six coastal districts.

 Regulatory Red Flags Inside the Mangrove Buffer